-This self-founded project was born on March 2022 to support the Arts & humanitarians/community associations, while creating a safe space where everyone, from artists to audience, could express themselves and be themselves.
+This self-funded project was born in March 2022 to support the Arts & Humanities/community associations, while creating a safe space where everyone, from artists to audiences, could express themselves and be themselves.

 From the very root of the concept, the idea of freedom has been at its core.